 Prior to the completion of the Greater New Orleans Bridge (U.S. 90 Business), Louisiana 23 utilized the Jackson Avenue Ferry between Gretna and the city at Irish Channel and St. Thomas.
 Jackson Avenue extended the route northward to U.S. 90 (South Claiborne Avenue) in the city.
 Together with Jackson Avenue and Huey P. Long Avenue south to 4th Street in Gretna, both alignments were historically a part of Louisiana 2.
 The rest of the highway south of Harvey was designated as Louisiana 31.
 The Pelican State renumbered its highway system by 1957-58.

-Louisiana 39 – Claiborne Ave / Robertson St
+LA 39 – Claiborne Ave / Robertson St

 This state highway begins at the turn of U.S. 90 from Claiborne to Tulane Avenues at the Central Business District in New Orleans.
 Louisiana 39 runs along the side or underneath the Claiborne elevated freeway of I-10 northeast to St. Bernard Avenue in the Seventh Ward.
 Louisiana 39 emerges there with flyover ramps connecting the freeway from the Claiborne Avenue neutral ground at Pauger Street.